Mali Wu: 2000-Present

 Since the 1990s she has produced a series of projects and criticized the state of social and political affairs from a feminist perspective in her works.
 Parallel to her practice, she led the translation of two important texts, Suzanne Lacy's Mapping the Terrain: New Genre Public Art and Grant Kester's Conversation Pieces: Community and Communication in Modern Art, into Chinese.

-From 2000-2004, Wu worked with the Taipei Awakening Association (TAA).
+From 2000 to 2004, Wu worked with the Taipei Awakening Association (TAA).
 After understanding the impact that the Awakening from Your Skin series had on a group of female textile workers, Wu decided to transform her practice into being more socially engaged.
 Additionally it was also her project, Bed Sheets of Soul (2001), that also pivoted her practice into becoming more socially engaged.
 In 2000 she invited by women's movements groups in Taipei to start working on this new project.
 What she created invited participants to reflect on their lives through making bedsheets.
 In her reflection “ Wu states that “the participants saw their values in a new light”.

 In 2006 she worked with the Cultural Affairs Bureau in Chiayi County to organize Art as Environment- A Cultural Action along the Tropic of Cancer.
 For this project she brought together 17 artists in 10 remote villages.
 This project directly and indirectly led to more artists become community-based, which has also been a policy adopted by different levels of government.
 Also in 2006 she launched By the River, on the River, of the River – A Community Based Eco-Art Project (2006); Restore Our Rivers and Mountains – Along the Keelung River, a collaboration with a community college attempting to stimulate discussion about rivers and current environmental issues.
 Wu has consistently dealt with ecological issues by adopting art as an approach to bridge culture and nature, demonstrating the potential for contemporary art and the vital personal energy of an artist.